dhis2/wow-backend/guides/flyway_db_migration.md

 V2_31_2__Upgrading_Scheduler_to_change_jobparameters_column_to_jsonb.java
 Please use sensible descriptions separated by underscores for spaces and refrain from using camel cases for multiple words.
 Thumb rule : Think from a db admin perspective, and ensure the description is self explanatory.

 - We may have multiple migration scripts (as sql files or java classes) for a single release.
 For eg: 2.31.1 , 2.31.2,........, 2.31.100.
-Developers can decide whether they need to _append_ their migrations to an already existing migration file (Say V2.31.1) or they can create a new migration file (V2.31.2).
-In most cases, it is ideal to create new migration file for your changes, by picking up the next unused integer for the patch version.
+It is ideal to create new migration file for your changes, by picking up the next unused integer for the patch version.

 - Always use lower case for sql scripts added into .sql files.

 - From 2.31, the database will always have a function named _generate_uid()_  for generating uids.
-Reuse this function for all future versions.
+Reuse this function for all future versions to generate uids.

 - Transactions and sql connection resource handlings are done by flyway.
 Refrain from explicitly beginning/commiting transactions in sql migration scripts.
 Also refrain from explicitly closing connections in java  migration scripts.

 - All migration scripts should be made idempotent as much as possible.
+This is to make the development environment more easily recoverable should something go wrong.
 Scripts should also consider that it could be executed on a  fresh db (with no data).
 Idempotency in most cases simply means using the IF NOT EXISTS / IF EXISTS wherever possible.
-For constraints with explicit names, when modifying them, its also advised to drop the constraint (if exists) first and then create the constraint which ensures the scripts are rerunnable without any side effects. _In a highly unlikely event_ of having to write a migration script that cannot be made idempotent in a clean way, just add a comment on top of them and leave them _non-idempotent_ .
-These would help other developers (if required) to manually undo those migrations during debugging (or they could simply curse you and load a fresh database to start over again :laughing: ).
+For constraints with explicit names, when modifying them, its also advised to drop the constraint (if exists) first and then create the constraint which ensures the scripts are rerunnable without any side effects.
+In the rare event of having to write a migration script that cannot be made idempotent in a clean way, just add a comment on top of them and leave them _non-idempotent_ .
+These would help other developers (if required) to manually undo those migrations during debugging.

-- Set the configuration property ```flyway.migrate_out_of_order``` to *true* in `dhis.conf`.
-It ensures that if version 2.31.1 and version 2.31.3 are already installed, but the latest build has version 2.31.2, then it tries to apply that too.
-This is useful for development instances.
+- For development environment alone, the configuration property ```flyway.migrate_out_of_order``` can be set to *true* in `dhis.conf`.
+This means that if the db has 2.31.1 and version 2.31.3 are already installed, but the latest build has version 2.31.2, then flyway applies 2.31.2 as well.
+Without the configuration property, flyway will simply throw an error that "2.31.2 resolved but not applied".
+The setting is useful for development instances.

 - *Important:* When backporting fixes, always use the latest unused integer for that particular branch in which you are fixing.
-This means the same script will exist as 2.33.2 (in 2.33/master branch) , as 2.32.9 (in 2.32 branch) and as 2.31.11 (in 2.31 branch). *Only backport flyway scripts if they are idempotent* .
-In other words *never backport non-idempotent flyway scripts*.
+This means the same script will exist as 2.33.2 (in 2.33/master branch) , as 2.32.9 (in 2.32 branch) and as 2.31.11 (in 2.31 branch).

+- **Very Important**: *Only idempotent flyway scripts should be backported.
+Never backport non-idempotent flyway scripts*.

 ## Flyway Schema History Table